-The name derives from the Viking Hrafna-Flóki.
-As the story goes Hrafna Flóki, the first settler in Iceland, landed in Flókalundur and set up a winter camp.
-Hrafna-Flóki named Iceland and gave the island it’s name.
+The name derives from the Viking Hrafna-Floki.
+As the story goes Hrafna-Floki, the first settler in Iceland, landed in Flokalundur and set up a winter camp.
 He and his men suffered bad weather in the first winter, cold and snow.
-So, he walked to the summit of a nearby mountain to see if spring was coming.
-All he saw were fjords filled with ice, snow and icebergs.
+So, Hrafna-Floki walked to the summit of a nearby mountain to see if spring was coming.
+However all he saw were fjords filled with ice, snow and icebergs.
 So, he decided to call this land Iceland.

-The natural geothermal pool „Hellulaug“ lies about 500 m from Flókalundur, right by the sea-shore.
-It’s hidden away from the road, but there is a small parking lot and a nice path down to the beach, but you’ll find the pool among the rocks.
+The natural geothermal pool „Hellulaug“ lies about 500 m from Flokalundur.
+It’s hidden away from the road, but there is a small parking lot and a nice path down to the beach.
+The pool is tucked away among the rocks, right by the sea-shore.
 At high tide, you might want to jump into the ice cold sea, as the locals do, and then run quickly back to the pool to warm up.

-Many popular hiking paths are in the area of Flókalundur, such as in Vatnsfjörður nature reserve.
+Many popular hiking paths are in the area of Flokalundur, such as in Vatnsfjordur nature reserve.
 The reserve reaches around Vatnsdalsvatn lake, a nesting site for harlequin ducks and great northern divers (loons).

 Check out our complete guide to the Westfjords.